 6. Griddle pan

 Griddle pans are similar to frying pans in size and material, but instead of a flat surface, they are characterized by rigged, raised edges throughout the pan.
-They are often rounded pans, but can also be large and flat cooktop surfaces too.
+They are often rounded or square pans, but can also be large and flat cooktop surfaces too.

 These kind of pans are essential for any kitchen, as they're a great tool for cooking things like steaks, chicken or any kind of meat.
 Griddle pans provide those rather satisfying char marks that you often see on food, which not only look lovely but also improve the taste of the food, giving it a delicious, smoky crunch.